-The states that regulate PFCs have different requirements but, in general, states impose the following requirements:
+The states that regulate PFCs have different requirements but, in general, can impose the following requirements:

-- Execution of a written contract containing between the charitable organization and the PFC containing provisions mandated by state law
+- Execution of a written contract between the charitable organization and the PFC containing provisions mandated by state law

 - Filing of the written contract with the state

 - Inclusion of specific disclosures in written solicitation material

 - Disclosure of PFC relationships on the charitable organization’s solicitation registration